djeada/Statistics-Notes/notes/probability_distributions/discrete_distributions/negative_binomial_distribution.md

 In quality control testing, an inspector examines products until finding a certain number of defective items.
 Suppose the probability of a product being defective is 0.1, and the inspector continues testing until 5 defective products are found.

 Given:

 - Probability of defective product `p = 0.1`
 - Number of defects required `r = 5`

-1. What is the probability that exactly 20 products need to be tested?
+I. What is the probability that exactly 20 products need to be tested?

 For exactly 20 products tested:

 $$P(X = 20) = \binom{19}{4} (0.1)^5 (0.9)^{15} ≈ 0.031$$

-2. What is the expected number of products to be tested?
+II.
+What is the expected number of products to be tested?

 Expected number of products tested:

 $$E[X] = \frac{5}{0.1} = 50$$

-3. What is the variance in the number of products tested?
+III.
+What is the variance in the number of products tested?

 Variance in the number of products tested: